-For Department of Veterans Affairs Related Cases: In addition to the General Privacy Release form and a brief letter, you must also submit a copy for your DD-214.
-If you do not have a copy of your discharge papers, our office will assist in obtaining a copy for your records.
+For Department of Veterans Affairs Related Cases: In addition to the General Privacy Release form and a brief letter, it will also be helpful to submit a copy of your DD-214.
+If you do not have a copy of your discharge papers, our office can assist you in obtaining a copy for your records.

 Once our staff receives all documentation they will review and assess your case.
 Certain agencies and companies require additional documentation, which our staff will share with you if necessary.

 Please send all Privacy Release forms, cover letters, and supporting documents to our District staff via e-mail (preferred), U.S. Mail, fax, or in person.